bessagroup/hookeai/docs/source/rst_doc_files/features/overview.rst

 * **Global material model updating**.
 Have experimental displacement-force data and want to find a material model that explains the material behavior?
 HookeAI includes all the required tools to perform global, indirect model updating.

 * **Data analysis and visualization tools**.
 Need to better understand your data sets or the performance of your material models?
-HookeAI provides several material-related data analysis tools as well as a complete toolkit for data visualization.
+HookeAI provides material-related data analysis tools as well as a complete toolkit for data visualization.

 * **Tensorial algebra and matrix operations**.
 Want to implement your own material model procedures and architectures without losing time with tensorial algebra and matrix operations?
 HookeAI has you covered, as it includes a comprehensive set of algebraic and matricial operations commonly used in material modeling.